 Be sure to move the tool forward in a straight line gently.
-Forcing or twisting the tool will result in overheating the motor and dangerous kickback. possibly causing severe injury.
+Forcing or twisting the tool will result in overheating the motor and dangerous kickback, possibly causing severe injury.

 Hold the tool firmly.
-Set the base plate on the workpiece to be cut without the blade making any contact.
+The tool is provided with both a front grip and rear handle.
+Use both to best grasp the tool.
+If both hands are holding saw, they cannot be cut by the blade.
+Set the base on the workpiece to be cut without the blade making any contact.
 Then turn the tool on and wait until the blade attains full speed.
-Now simply move the tool forward over the workpiece surface, keeping it flat and advancing slowly until the sawing is completed.
-To get clear cuts, keep your sawing line straight and your speed of advancing uniform.
+Now simply move the tool forward over the workpiece surface, keeping it flat and advancing smoothly until the sawing is completed.